 The future success of our business depends upon the continued use of the internet as a primary medium for commerce, communication, and business applications.
 Federal, state, or foreign government bodies or agencies have in the past adopted, and may in the future adopt, laws or regulations affecting the use of the internet as a commercial medium.
 Changes in these laws or regulations could require us to modify our solutions in order to comply with these changes.
 In addition, government agencies or private organizations have imposed and may impose additional taxes, fees, or other charges for accessing the internet or commerce conducted via the internet.
 These laws or charges could limit the growth of internet-related commerce or communications generally or result in reductions in the demand for internet-based solutions and services such as ours.
-The performance of the internet has been adversely affected by "viruses," "worms," and similar malicious programs, and the internet has experienced a variety of outages and other delays as a result of damage to portions of its infrastructure.
+The performance of the internet has been adversely affected by

+"viruses," "worms," and similar malicious programs, and the internet has experienced a variety of outages and other delays as a result of damage to portions of its infrastructure.
 If the use of the internet is adversely affected by these issues, demand for our solutions could decline.

 The current legislative and regulatory landscape regarding the regulation of the Internet is subject to uncertainty.
 For example, in January 2018, the Federal Communications Commission (FCC) released an order that repealed the "open internet rules," often known as "net neutrality," which prohibit internet service providers in the United States from impeding access to most content, or otherwise unfairly discriminating against content providers like us and also prohibit internet service providers from entering into arrangements with specific content providers for faster or better access over their data networks.
-In response to this decision.
-California and a number of states implemented their own net neutrality rules which mirrored parts of the repealed federal regulations.
+In response to this decision, California and a number of states implemented their own net neutrality rules which mirrored parts of the repealed federal regulations.
 In October 2023, the FCC voted to begin the process of reinstating substantially all of the net neutrality rules that had been in place prior to the 2018 repeal.
 In May 2024, the FCC issued an order implementing those rules.
 In January 2025, a decision from the U.S. Court of Appeals for the Sixth Circuit set aside the FCC's order, deeming it to exceed the FCC's authority under the Telecommunications Act of 1996.
 We cannot predict the outcome of any litigation or whether any new FCC order or existing state initiatives regulating providers will be modified, overturned, or vacated by legal action, federal legislation, or the FCC, or the degree to which further regulatory action or inaction could materially adversely affect our business, if at all.
-If the FCC is unable or chooses not to reinstate net neutrality or if state initiatives are modified, overturned, or vacated, internet service providers may be able to limit our users' ability to access our platform or make our platform a less attractive alternative to our competitors' applications.
-If new FCC or other rules directly or inadvertently impose costs on online providers like our business, our expenses may rise, our ability to retain existing users or attract new users may be impaired, our costs may increase, and our business, financial condition, results of operations, and prospects could be materially adversely affected.
+If the FCC is unable or chooses not to reinstate neutrality or if state initiatives are modified, overturned, or vacated public or users' ability to access our platform or make our platform a less attractive alternative to our competitors' applications.
+If new FCC or other rules directly or inadvertently impose costs on online providers like our business, financial condition, results of operations, and prospects could be materially adversely affected.